1 Bg 9-1972: The Most Confidential Knowledge

 > being creations of Krsna, are simultaneously Krsna and not

-> serve only as a step forward for realization of Krsna.
+> serve as a step forward for realization of Krsna.
 To

 > approach the different energies of Krsna is to approach